MrLongHatDev/MrLongHatDev/README.md

-# Hi there, I'm Double M 7 👋
+# Hi there, I'm M.Mahallati 👋

 Welcome to my GitHub!
 I'm a web developer focused on front-end technologies.
 Right now, I'm diving deep into JavaScript, and in the future, I plan to learn React and TailwindCSS to enhance my web development skills.